 Even if you try to press your elbow against an opponent’s face, it may result in a warning, possible point deduction, and even disqualification in case of a repeat offense.

-In the current time, the only offensive technique allowed in boxing is punching.
+At the current time, the only offensive technique allowed in boxing is punching.
 You can leverage different punching combinations by using jabs, uppercuts, left or right hooks, etc. but you need to hit with the front side of your padded gloves.

 It’s completely illegal to use elbow strikes and referees try to treat it comparatively more seriously due to its devastating long-term consequences in terms of boxers’ safety.